afdaniele/compose/public_html/data/showdown/documents/v0.9/setup-docker.md

 In this page, we will use the word `SERVER_HOSTNAME` to indicate the public hostname of your server.
 If you don't know what a public hostname is, then it is likely that your server does not have one.
-In that case you can simply replace it with the IP address of your machine or simply `localhost`.
+In that case you can just replace it with the IP address of your machine or simply `localhost`.